 - 1. Truancy from Class (Class Cut) See Truancy under Attendance.
 1st class = 1 ED, 2nd class = 2 EDs, 3 or more classes = 3 EDs. - 2.
 Excessive Tardiness to School On a quarterly basis, an ED will be assigned for every unexcused tardy over 5. - 3.
 Truancy from School See Truancy under Attendance.
-3 EDs will be assigned. - 4.
+3 EDs will be assigned - 4.
 Forged Note, False Dismissal Call or Forged/Altered/Misused Pass Signing or possessing any school-required permission slip for absences, dismissals, tardies, field trips or hall passes.
 Also, having someone call the school as a parent/guardian for a dismissal. - 5.
 Removal from Office Detention Any failure to comply with a teacher's request or any disruption in the OD room will result in dismissal from the OD. - 6.
 Electronic Devices See Electronic Devices in General Information. - 7.
-Recording- Recording video, audio or taking still photos of students or staff without their permission, and/or sharing the video or audio recording or photos with others, posting it online, distributing it through social media, or otherwise providing access to others without permission will be subject to both a violation of the Acceptable Use Policy and extended office detentions. - 8.
 Leaving School Grounds Leaving the building or property without permission.
 If a student leaves school grounds without permission, they may NOT return to school property.
 If a 7th period class is cut, it is assumed that the student has left school grounds.
-Parking privileges may be revoked if the student drives. - 9.
-Disruptive Behavior Any interruption or disruption of the educational process or good order of the school that occurs in the classroom, assembly, corridor, cafeteria, bus or other areas on school grounds.

-- 10. Unauthorized Area Presence in an area of the school or school grounds without permission. - 11.
-Failure to Verify an Absence/Tardy Failure to verify an absence will result in an unexcused absence and be treated as cutting class. - 12.
+Parking privileges may be revoked if the student drives. - 8.
+Disruptive Behavior Any interruption or disruption of the educational process or good order of the school that occurs in the classroom, assembly, corridor, cafeteria, bus or other areas on school grounds. - 9.
+Unauthorized Area Presence in an area of the school or school grounds without permission. - 10.
+Failure to Verify an Absence/Tardy Failure to verify an absence will result in an unexcused absence and be treated as cutting class. - 11.
 Repeated Failure to Attend Office Detention Upon the 4th incident of missing OD, an ED will be assigned.

-Group C - Inappropriate behavior resulting in up to 5 consecutive days of Extended Detentions (ED), In-School Suspensions (ISS). or Out-of-School Suspensions (OSS).
+Group C - Inappropriate behavior resulting in up to 5 consecutive days of Extended Detention or up to 5 Out-of-School Suspensions (OSS)

 - 1. Insubordination Any deliberate refusal to follow the directive of a staff member or lying to a staff member. - 2.
 Disrespectful or Insolent Address Any lack of respect for others or behavior which is discourteous, arrogant or overbearing. - 3.
 Gambling Any form of card playing, sports polls, etc. is prohibited. - 4.
 Inappropriate Language Any improper, lewd or vulgar language, be it verbal, written or gestured, whether or not directed at other persons or things. - 5.
 Accessory to or Inciting Conflict Any behavior that willfully aggravates a physical conflict or impedes a staff member's intervention in a physical conflict. - 6.
 Violation of Academic Integrity Policy Refer to Academic Integrity. - 7.
 Unauthorized Use of or Tampering with any School Computer Equipment See Acceptable Use Policy - 8.
 Smoking Policy Violation See Smoking Policy. - 9.
 Misuse of School Property Any deliberate or careless misuse of school supplies, materials, equipment, computers, building facilities or property of others. - 10.
 Threatening Language or Action Any verbal, written or body language with an implied or explicit threat to another person. - 11.
 Driving Hazardously Any type of driving which is deemed potentially dangerous to students, faculty or vehicles.
 Driving privileges may be revoked. - 12.
-Violation of Classroom or School Safety policies or procedures. - 13.
-Bullying and/or Cyberbullying. - 14.
+Violation of Classroom or School Safety policies or procedures - 13.
+Bullying and/or Cyberbullying - 14.
 Disruptive Behavior Any interruption or disruption of the educational process or good order of the school that occurs in the classroom, assembly, corridor, cafeteria, bus or other areas on school grounds. - 15.
 Vandalism Any willful damage to or destruction of school property or property of others. - 16.
-Violation of the District Technology Acceptable Use Policy.
+Violation of the District Technology Acceptable Use Policy

-Group D - Offenses may result in Social Probation, and/or up to 5 consecutive days of In-School Suspensions (ISS). or Out-of-School Suspension (OSS).
+Group D - Offenses resulting in up to 5 consecutive days of Out-of-School Suspension (OSS) and/or social probation.